 At the same time Mongo yelled “Grab it!” she slapped it upward with a rising palm-swipe.
 As it arced toward her face she opened wide and—

 —maowed it down.
-She became completely still, scared that undue movement would invite gastronomic catastrophe.
-A few seconds later, an enormous belch flew from her mouth and galvanic vitality crackled through her body.
+She became completely still, scared that any undue movement would invite gastronomic catastrophe.
+A moment later, an enormous belch flew from her mouth and galvanic vitality crackled through her body.
 Her cells felt charged and jittery, as if she’d taken an Adderall and chased it with red bulls.

 She laid a hand on her heart.
-“Oh my God!” she exclaimed.
+“Oh my God.
+Oh my God!”

 Mongo grinned, exposing cracked, yellowed teeth.
 “Pretty good, ’uh?”

 Holly downed the rest of her bowl, eating several wormy-squirmies in less than a second.
-She jumped to her feet and uttered a single word:
+She jumped to her feet and uttered a single word with rapacious intensity:

 Mongo nodded.
 “Right this way.”

 He led her down a tunnel.
-After a winding series of twists and turns, they arrived at a cavernous chamber.
+After a winding series of twists and turns, they made their way into a cavernous chamber.
 Its center housed a glowing pool of muck.
 The edges were brimming with wormy-squirmies.

 “Holy shit,” Holly murmured.